You will bring together knowledge from previous math courses and expand upon it in the discovery of derivatives and integrals to solve problems.

-Students will learn how to determine derivatives of functions and how to use those calculations to solve problems that pertain to velocity, acceleration, and optimization problems.
-Students will also study the opposite function, integrals, and explore how they can be used to determine the area under or between curves.
+You will learn how to determine derivatives of functions and how to use those calculations to solve “real world” problems that pertain to velocity, acceleration and optimization problems.
+You will also study integrals and how they can be used to determine the area under or between curves.

-Students have the option to enroll in the Calculus 30 live broadcast synchronous course OR the Calculus 30 online asynchronous course.
+You have the option to enroll in the Calculus 30 synchronous live class course OR the Calculus 30 online asynchronous course.

-Live broadcast synchronous: students attend a live broadcast class at a specific time, every school day.
-If you're interested in enrolling in the Calculus 30 synchronous course, please review the live broadcast details and schedule.
+Synchronous Live Class: you attend a live online class taught by your teacher at a specific time, every school day.
+If you're interested in enrolling in the Calculus 30 synchronous course, please review the synchronous live class details and schedule.

 Limits